taterovapavla/employees/README.md

 # Employees

 Employees is a project developed during an internship at Pipedrive focused on software engineering.
-The first phase of the internship consisted of four intensive training sessions where interns, in addition to other projects, also created this project under the guidance of experienced programmers.
+The first part of the internship was the School of Code which was a four-week intensive training where interns, in addition to other projects, also created this project under the guidance of experienced programmers.

 ## Features
-- Edit, and delete employee records
+- (Edit) and delete employee records
 - View a list of employees with detailed information

 ## Technologies